frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/setting-up-lms.md

 <!-- add-breadcrumbs -->
 # Learning Management System

-The education modules is bundled with a Learning Management System (LMS) out of the box.
+The Education module is bundled with a Learning Management System (LMS) out of the box.
 This allows institutes to publish their programs on their website.
-Programs can contain rich text articles, videos and even quizzes.
+Programs can contain rich text articles, videos, and even quizzes.
 The progress of individual students can be tracked through the desk as well as the portal.

 <img class="screenshot" alt="LMS Home" src="{{docs_base_url}}/assets/img/education/lms/home.png">

 LMS is disabled by deafult and can be enabled from Education Settings.

-To enable LMS go to :
+To enable LMS go to:

 > Education > Eduaction Settings > LMS Settings